 - For Private Landowners: Cooperative Landowner Incentive Program (CLIP)

-For private land owners, CLIP provides 50% cost-share, up to $7500 per application, to assist with the costs of installing District-approved conservation practices.
-Applications are accepted on an on-going basis.
+For private land owners, CLIP provides 75% cost-share to assist with the costs of installing District-approved conservation practices.
+Applications are accepted on an ongoing basis.